- AAU Association of American Universities

 CIP Code A six-digit code in the form xx.xxxx that identifies instructional program specialties within educational institutions.

 Clerical/Secretarial Staff Persons whose assignments typically are associated with clerical activities or are specifically of a secretarial nature.
+Based on EEO, used in IPEDS reporting prior to 2012-13.

 Degree-Seeking Student Students enrolled in courses for credit who are recognized by the institution as seeking a degree or formal award.